Hashtag AD: How to be Sure Your Ads Meet Guidelines

 If You’re Not Sure, Re-Read The Guide

 It’s better to be safe than sorry!
-If you’re ever unsure about anything when it comes to your endorsed posts, make sure you read the extensive guide from the ASA and CMA so you can double-check and get clarification on anything you’re not certain about.
+If you’re ever unsure about anything when it comes to your endorsed posts, make sure you read the extensive guide from the ASA and CMA so you can double-check.
+Get clarification on anything you’re not certain about.

 As AMA emphasises, falsely claiming or giving the impression that ‘an individual is acting outside of their business purposes, or is falsely representing themselves as a consumer’ may also break the law.
-Failing to identify a commercial intent behind a social media post or omitting ‘material’ information would also be considered illegal, whilst having to click ‘see more’ to find the #Ad label, or burying it under a million other hashtags, would be strongly discouraged.
+Failing to identify a commercial intent behind a social media post or omitting ‘material’ information would also be considered illegal.
+Having to click ‘see more’ to find the #Ad label, or burying it under a million other hashtags, is strongly discouraged.